Game Intelligence: Theory and Computation: Response to common theoretical questions

+\end{enumerate} \end{definition} Dynamic consistency requires that a machine's evaluation of a position remain unchanged after the machine's own recommended action is taken.
+Moreover, the machine's evaluation of a position should be consistent with the eventual outcome of the game.
+For example, in chess, if a machine evaluates a position as a win for both White and Black, it would not be dynamically consistent.

-Dynamic consistency requires that a machine's evaluation of any action should not change after the action has been played.
-However, it is neither a necessary nor a sufficient condition for a ``good'' machine.
-For instance, a machine could mistakenly evaluate each position in a chess game as a win for White and still be dynamically consistent.
+While dynamic consistency sounds like a desirable theoretical property, in my opinion, it is neither a necessary nor a sufficient condition for a ``good'' machine.
+For instance, a machine could mistakenly evaluate each position in a chess game as a win for White and loss for Black and still be dynamically consistent.
 On the other hand, Stockfish is an example of a machine that achieves superhuman performance despite not being dynamically consistent.
-That being said, if a machine is dynamically consistent, computing the GI can be simplified as shown in the following proposition.
+Nevertheless, if a machine is dynamically consistent, then the relationship between the players' GI scores becomes simpler, as shown next.